Web Push Provisioning

 Allow users to push provision their card from a website to the mobile wallet.

-Web Push Provisioning allows you to show an "Add to Apple Wallet" button on your website that will allow users to add their card directly to Apple Pay on selected devices.
+Web Push Provisioning allows you to show an "Add to Apple Wallet" and "Add to Google Wallet" button on your website that will allow users to add their card directly to Apple Pay on selected devices.

 Implementation Steps

-3. Integrate to Lithic's Web Push Provisioning endpoints following the development steps below.
+- Integrate to Lithic's Web Push Provisioning endpoint following the development steps below.

-4. You'll be required to follow network and digital wallet guidelines for user authentication, displaying the card, etc. Your Implementations Manager or Customer Success Manager will provide documentation on Apple's requirements.
+- You'll be required to follow network and digital wallet guidelines for user authentication, displaying the card, etc. Your Implementations Manager or Customer Success Manager will provide documentation for Apple and Google requirements.

-5. After integration is finished Lithic will work with you to complete the Apple test cases.
+- After integration is finished Lithic will work with you to complete the required wallet provider launch test cases.

-6. Lithic will work with Apple to review the testing and schedule a Go-Live date.
+- Lithic will work with the wallet provider to review the testing and schedule a Go-Live date.

-Step 1: After the user has gone through proper authentication to login, they can click "Add to Apple Wallet" to start the provisioning flow.
+Step 1: After the user has gone through proper authentication to login, they can click "Add to Apple/Google Wallet" to start the provisioning flow.

-Steps 8-9: The request for tokenization will be completed between Lithic, Apple Pay, and the Network.
+Steps 8-9: The request for tokenization will be completed between Lithic, Apple/Google, and the Network.

 Steps 10-13: The response will be shown to the user.